suzynakayama/instagames/README.md

 # Instagames

-Full-stack CRUD application where the user(developers) can add their games, comment on each other games, play th games and check out their code.
+Full-stack CRUD application where developers can add their games, comment on other people's games, play, and check out their code.

 And app where a developer can, not only get some reviews on their code, but can also learn from other people's code!